Skip to content

 Some students approached Dr. Phillips and told him about the discrimination they had experienced in other classes.
 Conservative students said their views were often shut down immediately by instructors, and they said teachers would allow other students to pile on in criticizing them because of their conservative beliefs.

-In addition to hearing these stories, Dr. Phillips experienced some teachers’ hostile attitude toward certain people firsthand.
+In addition to hearing these stories, Dr. Phillips experienced some teachers’ hostile attitudes toward certain people firsthand.
 He heard fellow teachers openly dismissing a person’s perspective because the person was “just a cis straight white guy” or “an old white dude.”

 During the 2021 Governor’s School session, Dr. Phillips began experiencing increased hostility from students and staff who chose to attend his seminars.
 Still, after every lecture, he would stay afterward to calmly answer any questions.

 Following this optional seminar, one or more staff members complained to school officials about the content.
 The officials proceeded to fire Dr. Phillips without providing a reason.
+Dr. Phillips had never violated any Governor’s School policy, and he had never been disciplined or censured for allegedly breaking any policies during his tenure at the school.

 • June 2021: Dr. David Phillips gave a series of optional seminars offering students a differing perspective from the prevailing ideology at the North Carolina Governor’s School.
 After one or more staff members complained, the school fired Dr. Phillips and did not provide an explanation.